Steven Universe: Video games

 The tactical role-playing video game Steven Universe: Attack the Light! was released on April 2, 2015, for iOS and Android devices.
 It was developed by Grumpyface Studios in collaboration with Sugar for mobile devices.
 Players control Steven and three Crystal Gems to fight light monsters.
 A sequel, Steven Universe: Save the Light, was released for consoles in October 2017.
 Another sequel, Steven Universe: Unleash the Light, was released exclusively on Apple Arcade in November 2019.
 It was then rereleased on PC (Steam) and consoles in February 2021.

 A rhythm-based mobile game, Steven Universe: Soundtrack Attack, was released on July 21, 2016, in the United States.
 A player-created Gem flees her pursuer through side-scrolling stages set to remixes of the series' music.
-Another mobile game, Steven Universe: Dreamland Arcade, was released in 2017; it is a collection of arcade games with characters from the series.

-Steven Universe characters appear in Cartoon Network's kart racing game Formula Cartoon All-Stars and in the side-scrolling, beat-'em-up game Battle Crashers.
+Another mobile game, Steven Universe: Dreamland Arcade, was released in 2017; it is a collection of arcade games with characters from the series.Steven Universe characters appear in Cartoon Network's kart racing game Formula Cartoon All-Stars and in the side-scrolling, beat-'em-up game Battle Crashers.
 In common with other Cartoon Network series, several browser-based games—including Heap of Trouble, Goat Guardian and Gem Bound—are available on the channel's website.

-On February 26, 2019, Minecraft released a Mash-Up Pack based on Steven Universe, making it the second Cartoon Network series to receive one after Adventure Time.

-On December 4, 2019, Brawlhalla, a free-to-play fighting game, added Steven Universe characters.
+In 2019, Minecraft released a Mash-Up Pack based on Steven Universe, and Brawlhalla, a free-to-play fighting game, added Steven Universe characters.
+In 2021, the platform fighter MultiVersus features characters, locations and elements from the show.